maabdelghaffar/geonode/docs/devel/workshops/index.rst

 1- Customize your GeoNode with the geonode-project
 --------------------------------------------------

-In this example, GeoNode-Project is cloned to create a template instance in which th rest of the examples will be building on top of it.
+In this example, GeoNode-Project is cloned to create a template instance in which the rest of the examples will be building on top of it.

 1- Assuming you already installed GeoNode-Core, firstly we need to create a GeoNode-Project template and this can be achieved from the following command: